Resume

 - Captured professional photographs for product and architecture projects.

-- Proposed and developed the visual identity for the finalist project of the Mexico City Graphics Identity Contest.
+- Led and designed the finalist project for the Mexico City graphic identity contest.

 - Designed and art directed Wellness by Design, a book exploring wellness spaces worldwide.

-- Co-edited and designed Food Journeys, published by Occasional Press.
+- Wrote, collaborated, and designed the publication Food Journeys, well received by diverse audiences.

 - Led the visual design strategy for Adwow’s website, analyzing the brand positioning.